psyanite/crust/README.md

 </div>

 ## To Do
-* Implement QR scanner
-* Implement secret rewards
+* Enable user to scan and save a reward from a QR code
 * Implement firebase dynamic urls
 * Render all store locations in reward screen
 * Implement home screen